New crew for the space station launches with 4 astronauts from 4 countries

 It was the first U.S. launch where every spacecraft seat was occupied by a different country — until now, NASA had always included two or three of its own on its SpaceX taxi flights.
 A fluke in timing led to the assignments, officials said.

+“We're a united team with a common mission,” NASA's Jasmin Moghbeli radioed from orbit.
+Added NASA's Ken Bowersox, space operations mission chief: “Boy, what a beautiful launch ... and with four international crew members, really an exciting thing to see.”

-NASA’s Jasmin Moghbeli, a Marine pilot serving as commander, said her crew’s makeup demonstrates “what we can do when we work together in harmony.”
-With her on the six-month mission are the European Space Agency’s Andreas Mogensen, Japan’s Satoshi Furukawa and Russia’s Konstantin Borisov.
+Moghbeli, a Marine pilot serving as commander, is joined on the six-month mission by the European Space Agency’s Andreas Mogensen, Japan’s Satoshi Furukawa and Russia’s Konstantin Borisov.

 “To explore space, we need to do it together,” the European Space Agency's director general, Josef Aschbacher, said minutes before liftoff.
 “Space is really global, and international cooperation is key.”